 It doesn't matter how many times you've visited Tokyo.
 It doesn't even matter how many years you've lived there.

-Here, they take us on a tour of their favorite neighborhoods and offer some valuable insights on how to make the most of this amazing city -- particularly if you're a first timer.
+Here, they take us on a tour of their favorite neighborhoods and offer some valuable insights on how to make the most of this amazing city.

 Yukari Sakamoto, Food Sake Tokyo

 Chef, sommelier and author Yukari Sakamoto goes food shopping in Ginza.